-Take the required math placement test and the optional second language placement tests before arriving for IntroDUCKtion.
-These tests will help your advisor place you into classes that are at the right level.
+Take the required math placement assessment and the optional second language placement assessment before arriving for IntroDUCKtion.
+This will help your advisor place you into classes that are at the right level.

 Upload a photo for your ID card.

-Upload a photo, and we'll have your ID card ready at IntroDUCKtion.
+We'll have it ready at IntroDUCKtion.
 To pick it up, you'll need to bring a government-issued ID (like a driver's license or passport).

 Send your final transcripts.

 Provide the Office of Admissions with an official final high school transcript that includes your graduation date.
 If we don't receive your transcript before classes start, we will place a hold on your course registration.

 Be a Duck contains the IntroDUCKtion session schedule, an interactive campus map, important campus contacts, and more.

 Canvas, our coursework software, is available to download on the iOS App Store and on Google Play.